facelessuser/soupsieve/docs/src/markdown/about/development.md

 mkdocs build --clean
 ```

 And then run the spell checker.
-Using `python -m` from the project root will load your checked out version of PySpelling instead of your system installed version:

 ```
 pyspelling